53380/EoC/README.md

-# Echo of Cayael
+# Echo of Cayeal
 A text-based adventure prototype set in the Worlds Within universe.
-The project currently consists of a single HTML file.
+The repository currently consists of a single HTML file.

 ## Opening the Game